 Hamlet Growth Areas provide an important opportunity for settlements in rural areas with lower density mixed-use developments and Employment Areas.
 They play an essential role in providing services and amenities for residents of rural areas that cannot easily access urban municipalities.
-Hamlet Growth Areas are intended to accommodate growth opportunities in rural municipalities that are not contiguous to urban municipalities and serve a broad geographic area.
+Hamlet Growth Areas are intended to accommodate growth opportunities in Rural Municipalities that are not contiguous to urban municipalities and serve a broad geographic area.
 They are meant to enhance the rural character of the Region by adding strategically located nodes.

-- 3.1.7.1 Hamlet Growth Areas shall be identified as follows: - (a) within Rocky View County, three Hamlet Growth Areas shall be established and are listed as Harmony, Bragg Creek and Langdon with boundaries shown on Schedule 1 Regional Growth Structure; - (b) within Foothills County, three Hamlet Growth Areas shall be established at a future time by Foothills County in accordance with the criteria for establishing new Hamlet Growth Areas; and
+3.1.7.1 Hamlet Growth Areas shall be identified as follows:

+(a) within Rocky View County, three Hamlet Growth Areas shall be established and are listed as Harmony, Bragg Creek and Langdon with boundaries shown on Schedule 1 - Regional Growth Structure;

+(b) within Foothills County, three Hamlet Growth Areas shall be established at a future time by Foothills County in accordance with the criteria for establishing new Hamlet Growth Areas; and

-- (c) within Wheatland County, one Hamlet Growth Area shall be established and is listed as Cheadle with boundaries as shown on Schedule 1 - Regional Growth Structure. - 3.1.7.2 Foothills County does not require Board approval for the location of the three Hamlet Growth Areas provided the locations meet the criteria for new Hamlet Growth Areas established in the Growth Plan.
+(c) within Wheatland County, one Hamlet Growth Area shall be established and is listed as Cheadle with boundaries as shown on Schedule 1 - Regional Growth Structure.
+3.1.7.2 Foothills County does not require Board approval for the location of the three Hamlet Growth Areas provided the locations meet the criteria for new Hamlet Growth Areas established in the Growth Plan.
 Once the three Hamlet Growth Area locations are established by Foothills County they will be considered as Preferred Growth Areas in accordance with the Growth Plan.
+Hamlet Growth Areas in Foothills County must comply with all other policies of the Plan including 3.1.7.5.